-If you are planning to ski or hike through the Austrian Alps, be mindful of the affects of altitude sickness.
+If you are planning to ski or hike through the Austrian Alps, be mindful of the effects of altitude sickness.

-They normally develop during the first 24 hours at altitude but strangely enough can be delayed by up to three weeks.
-A person suffering mild AMS can experience headaches, fatigue, dizziness, difficulty sleeping and loss of appetite.
+They normally develop during the first 24 hours at altitude but strangely enough, can be delayed by up to three weeks.
+A person suffering from mild AMS can experience headaches, fatigue, dizziness, difficulty sleeping and loss of appetite.

 These may seem like benign symptoms but AMS can deteriorate rapidly and become fatal.
-Severe symptoms include breathlessness, a dry cough which may result in a pink, frothy phlegm, severe headaches, lack of coordination and balance, confusion, irrational behaviour, vomiting, drowsiness and unconsciousness.
-And the severity is not dependant upon the height of altitude.
+Severe symptoms include breathlessness, a dry cough that may result in pink, frothy phlegm, severe headaches, lack of coordination and balance, confusion, irrational behavior, vomiting, drowsiness, and unconsciousness.
+And the severity is not dependent upon the height of altitude.
 There have been deaths from AMS at 3000m, though the usual range for severe symptoms is between 3500 to 4500m.

-A drug called Diamox (acetazolamide) reduces the headaches and assists the body acclimatise to the lack of oxygen.
-It's prescription only medication and anyone allergic to the sulphonamide antibiotics may also be allergic to Diamox.
-If you plan to hike, ski or camp at high altitudes in Austria, it is a good idea to have a chat to local doctor prior departure.
+A drug called Diamox (acetazolamide) reduces headaches and assists the body to acclimatize to the lack of oxygen.
+It's a prescription-only medication and anyone allergic to the sulphonamide antibiotics may also be allergic to Diamox.
+If you plan to hike, ski, or camp at high altitudes in Austria, it is a good idea to have a chat to a local doctor prior to departure.